Victor B. Lawrence: Contributions

-Lawrence was the architect and lead engineer for AT&T's first 2400 bps full-duplex modem for the PSTN.
+Lawrence was the architect and lead engineer for AT&T's first 2400 bit/s full-duplex modem for the PSTN.
 He developed the systems engineering requirements and testing plans for deployment in the AT&T, British Telecom, and NTT networks.
 He led the successful tests over transatlantic links of British and U.S. networks.
 This work led to the adoption of International Telecommunication Union (ITU) Standard V.22bis.
-He provided the analog specifications and the digital design for an integrated circuit development that led to the first Switched-Capacitor Integrated Modem designed to operate at both 1200 and 2400 bps.
+He provided the analog specifications and the digital design for an integrated circuit development that led to the first Switched-Capacitor Integrated Modem designed to operate at both 1200 and 2400 bit/s.

-Lawrence led the team that first proposed to the ITU and demonstrated the technical feasibility of trellis-coded, full-duplex echo-cancellation-based 9.6 kbps and 14.4 kbps modems over the public switched telephone network.
+Lawrence led the team that first proposed to the ITU and demonstrated the technical feasibility of trellis-coded, full-duplex echo-cancellation-based 9.6 kbit/s and 14.4 kbit/s modems over the public switched telephone network.
 He co-invented a start-up sequence for these echo-cancellation-based modems, which was compatible with echo control devices used in international networks.
 He verified the technical feasibility by carrying out tests over U.S., British, and Japanese networks and his results were the basis of acceptance by the ITU of recommendations V.32 and V.33.
-His work on high-speed modem/fax chip-sets led to the industry’s most successful modem data-pump.
+His work on high-speed modem/fax chip-sets led to the industry's most successful modem data-pump.
 This chip-set was also used in voice terminals for secure communications worldwide.

 Lawrence also led the development of the first PCMCIA-based V.32bis and wireless data modems.
-Over the years, he continued to lead the innovations that resulted in V.34 (33.6 kbps) and V.90 (56 kbps) modems.
+Over the years, he continued to lead the innovations that resulted in V.34 (33.6 kbit/s) and V.90 (56 kbit/s) modems.
 These advances ushered in the era of low-cost, ubiquitous full-duplex data communications on a global basis.
 In fact, the universal availability of high-speed data connectivity stimulated the growth and widespread use of the Internet.
 Lawrence provided technical leadership as well as personal innovations resulting in fundamental improvements in the design of secure, reliable, and efficient global telecommunication networks.

 Lawrence has been a strong advocate of international standards for data communication throughout his career and played a major role in the adoption of numerous standards, including V.22bis, V.32, V.33, V.34, and V.90.
 He directly contributed to several of these standards as Rapporteur and supported the work of others.

 This work led to the IEEE Medal for International Communication awarded in 2004 and led to membership in the National Academy of Engineers in 2003.